input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

       ...
 ```

-4. Try unlocking the funds.
+4. Try spending the funds that are "locked" by the script.
 Note that you will need to provide some "collateral" to cover the fees in case the script fails to validate, and you will also need to provide a "redeemer".
+What happens if you give the wrong value?

 ### Optional Exercises